DominoAD/Tailwind-Project/README.md

 Start with a simple example, like adding a button or a card component, to demonstrate the utility classes in action.

 ### Running Tailwind:

-Explain how to compile the CSS using Tailwind CLI or through a build tool like Webpack, depending on your setup.
+Depending on your setup, explain how to compile the CSS using Tailwind CLI or a build tool like Webpack.

 Show the command to watch for changes in your project and automatically rebuild your CSS file.